spotify/cassandra-medusa/README.md

   from different nodes with the same `<backup name>` is considered part of the same backup, and expected to have been created at close to the same time.
 - `schema.cql` contains the CQL commands to recreate the schema.
-This is the very first file to be uploaded to the bucket, and thus the existance of this file indicates that a backup has begun.
+This is the very first file to be uploaded to the bucket, and thus the existence of this file indicates that a backup has begun.
 - `tokenmap.json` contains the topology (token) configuration of the cluster as seen by the node at the time of backup.
 - `manifest.json` will contain a list of all expected data files along with expected sizes and MD5 checksums.
 This can be used to easily validate the content of a backup in a bucket.
   The content of `manifest.json` is generated on the node as part of the upload process.
-  This is the last file to be uploaded to the bucket, thus the existance of this file means that the backup is complete.
+  This is the last file to be uploaded to the bucket, thus the existence of this file means that the backup is complete.

 #### Optimizations
 As Cassandra's SSTables are immutable, it is possible to optimize the backup operation by recognizing duplicate files in precious backups and avoid copying them twice.
-This optimization is planned, but not implemented yet.
+For the same reason, it is possible to copy each SSTable exactly once and then refer to it from multiple manifests.

 ### Restore
-Restoring is a bit more complicated and opinionated than backuping up as it depends on whatever tools you're using to manage the cluster's configuration and processes.
-Thus at this point medusa only provide the necessary operations to build your own restore scripts for your environment.
+Restoring is a bit more complicated and opinionated than backing up as it depends on whatever tools you're using to manage the cluster's configuration and processes.
+Medusa provides both the necessary operations to build your own restore scripts for your environment, but it also offers one implementation of the entire restore process.
-The following sections outlines what should go into such scripts.

-Medusa might be developed to integrate with a particular environment later on, e.g. Hecuba2 and SystemD.

 #### Restoring a single Cassandra node
 - Before attempting to restore a Cassandra node, the restore script must compare the node's token